jphmrst/PLC/src/plc/fp/Naturals.lagda.md

 rule has no premises at all: an inference rule _may_ have premises, but it is not required to have them.
-Since the first rule does not use any other facts about natural numbers as a premise, we can see it as a _base case_ of identifying natural numbers.
+Since the first rule does not use any other facts about natural numbers as a premise, we can see it as a _base case_ for identifying natural numbers.

 The second rule above does have one premise.
 It tells us that if we have evidence that some value is a natural number, then with the second rule we have evidence that the _successor_ of the value is also a natural number (`suc` is short for successor).
-Since the second rule does use evidence about another value being a natural number, we can see it as an _inductive case_ of identifying natural numbers.
+Since the second rule does use evidence about another value being a natural number, we can see it as an _inductive case_ for identifying natural numbers.

 We can combine uses of inference rules to reach more complicated conclusions that what a single rule can give us.
-For example, how do we know that `2 : ℕ`?
-We write `2` just as shorthand for `suc (suc zero)` — the successor of the successor of zero.
-We know from the first inference rule that zero is, in fact, a natural.
+For example, we write `2` just as shorthand for `suc (suc zero)` — the successor of the successor of zero.
+How do we know that `2 : ℕ`?
+To start, we know from the first inference rule that zero is, in fact, a natural.

     --------
     zero : ℕ